-Elizabeth Warner is Managing Director & Chief Development Officer of Ploughshares Fund, where she provides oversight and administration of the foundation’s San Francisco headquarters, and helps ensure organizational alignment between the San Francisco and Washington, DC offices and across multiple departments.
+Elizabeth Warner is Executive Director of Ploughshares Fund, where she provides oversight and administration of the foundation’s San Francisco headquarters, and helps ensure organizational alignment between the San Francisco and Washington, DC offices and across multiple departments.
 Liz works directly with the president and board of directors, and is responsible for leading the organization’s resource development efforts to advance the mission.

 Liz’s inspiration for the mission is fueled by her commitment to leaving the world a better place, for her children and for generations to come, and by connecting with the many individuals who share this passion for creating a safe and secure future.